kengyulin/Exam-platform/README.md

 # ISMS Document Search

 This project demonstrates a simple setup for searching ISMS documents stored in a `temp` directory using Elasticsearch.
+The search index uses a Chinese text analyzer so that queries work well with Chinese content.
 The front-end is written in React with Tailwind CSS, while the back-end uses Python and Flask.

 ## Backend